 Learn all there is to know about breastfeeding and meet other local mums-to-be at a breastfeeding workshop.
 From latching on techniques to mastitis, these courses aim to give you all the information you need so you can feel more confident about breastfeeding when the time comes.
 Ask your midwife for details of courses in your area.

-If you’re expecting your second or third child, you might not need the same level of antenatal support as you did the first time around — but that doesn’t mean you don’t need any.
+If you’re expecting your second or third child, you might not need the same level of antenatal support as you did the first time around – but that doesn’t mean you don’t need any.
 Juggling the demands of two or more children can take some adjusting to.
-Although you both might know how to change a nappy with your eyes closed, you may need help with other issues and relish the opportunity to meet other second time around parents.
-The NCT runs antenatal refresher courses that cover the impact of introducing a new baby to your family, sibling rivalry and the potential changes to your relationship as a couple as well as refreshing you on all your birth options.
+Although you both might know how to change a nappy with your eyes closed, you may need help with other issues, and relish the opportunity to meet other second-time-around parents.
+The NCT runs antenatal refresher courses that cover the impact of introducing a new baby to your family, sibling rivalry and the potential changes to your relationship as a couple, as well as refreshing you on all your birth options.

 And don’t forget to talk things through with your partner or family.
 Although you’re the one carrying the baby, those closest to you will want to be involved.
-Sometimes just talking about your concerns will make you feel better and make them feel included in the pregnancy.
-So share your worries about labour pains and your excitement as your baby kicks and you could find you have a support network closer than you thought.
+Sometimes just talking about your concerns will make you feel better and make others feel included in the pregnancy.
+So share your worries about labour pains and your excitement as your baby kicks, and you could find you have a support network closer than you thought.